Convergence of vertex-reinforced jump processes to an extension of the supersymmetric hyperbolic nonlinear sigma model: Introduction and results

 In other words, the process $Z$ has the jump rates $\frac{W_{ij}}{2}\sqrt{\frac{1+l_j(\sigma)}{1+l_i(\sigma)}}$.

-\paragraph{History of the model} The vertex-reinforced jump process was initially proposed by Werner and introduced by Davis and Volkov in \cite{davis-volkov1} on the integers and studied in \cite{davis-volkov2} on trees.
+\paragraph{History of the model.} The vertex-reinforced jump process was initially proposed by Werner and introduced by Davis and Volkov in \cite{davis-volkov1} on the integers and studied in \cite{davis-volkov2} on trees.
 Further analysis on regular and Galton-Watson trees was conducted by Collevecchio in \cite{collevecchio2} and \cite{collevecchio1} and by Basdevant and Singh in \cite{basdevant-singh2012}.

-Tarr\`es \cite{tarres2011} and Sabot and Tarr\`es in \cite{sabot-tarres2012} showed that the VRJP is related to the linearly edge-reinforced random walk and to the $u$-marginal of the supersymmetric hyperbolic sigma model $\htwo$ defined above; cf.\ formula \eqref{eq:u-as-limit-for-vrjp}, below.
+Tarr\`es in \cite{tarres2011} and Sabot and Tarr\`es in \cite{sabot-tarres2012} showed that the VRJP is related to the linearly edge-reinforced random walk.
+In \cite{sabot-tarres2012}, Sabot and Tarr\`es also showed that the VRJP is associated to the $u$-marginal of the supersymmetric hyperbolic sigma model $\htwo$ defined above; cf.\ formula \eqref{eq:u-as-limit-for-vrjp}, below.
 Using this second link and the results from \cite{disertori-spencer-zirnbauer2010} and \cite{disertori-spencer2010}, they proved in the same paper recurrence of VRJP on any graph of bounded degree for strong reinforcement, i.e.\ $W_{ij}$ small for all edges $\{i,j\}$, and transience on $\Z^d$, $d\ge 3$, for small constant reinforcement, i.e.\ $W_{ij}$ large and constant for all edges.
 Disertori, Sabot, and Tarr\`es \cite{disertori-sabot-tarres2014} give a generalization to non-constant reinforcement.
 An alternative proof of recurrence of VRJP under the same conditions, not using the connection with the $\htwo$ model, was given by Angel, Crawford, and Kozma in \cite{angel-crawford-kozma}.
 In \cite{disertori-merkl-rolles2014}, Disertori, Merkl, and Rolles show recurrence of VRJP on two-sided infinite strips with translationally invariant $W_{ij}$.

 Further links of VRJP with a random Schr\"odinger operator and with Ray-Knight second generalized theorem were investigated by Sabot, Tarr\`es, and Zeng in \cite{sabot-tarres-zeng2015}, \cite{sabot-zeng15}, and \cite{sabot-tarres2016}.